galaxyproject/ephemeris/docs/commands/sleep.rst

         raise JSONDecodeError("Expecting value", s, err.value) from None json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)

-If this behaviour presents an issue for you, please `file a bug with ephermis.
+If this behaviour presents an issue for you, please `file a bug with ephemeris.
 <https://github.com/galaxyproject/ephemeris/issues>`__